BITSS/ACRE/docs/02-scope.md

 At this point you are *only validating the existence* of (at least) one reproduction package and not assessing the quality of its content.

 Check the ACRE database (under development) for previous assessments of your candidate paper.
 If there are previous entries, you will see a brief report card with the following information:

-### Decision Tree to Move From Candidate to Declared Paper

-  - If there is no paper entry, create one.
-Two possible scenarios:
-      - A reproduction package exists.
-In this case, the candidate paper becomes the declare paper and reproducers can move on to next section (read the paper).
-      - If no RP exists, then reproducers have the option to contact the original authors following the ACRE recomendations.
-          - If authors are not contacted, reproducers are ask to leave a record in the ACRE plataform (as "original reproduction package is not available, and authors were not contacted"), and select a new candidate paper.
-          - If authors are contacted, there are two possible results:
-              - A reproduction package was provided.
-In this case, the candidate paper becomes the declare paper and reproducers can move on to next section (read the paper).
-              - A reproduction package was not provided.Reproducers will have the final option of independently building a reproduction package (finding data and writing code independently).
-                  - If they decide to not build a reproduction package independetly, reproducers are ask to leave a record in the ACRE plataform (as "original reproduction package is not available, and authors were contacted"), and select a new candidate paper.
-                  - If they decide to build a reproduction package independently, the candidate paper becomes the declare paper and reproducers can move on to next section.

 >**Box 1:** Summary Report Card for ACRE Paper Entry
 > **Title:**  Sample Title
 > **Authors:**  Jane Doe & John Doe